Delphinoid/SDLOpenGLBaseC/README.md

 An extremely condensed version of the OpenGL / SDL application framework I'm currently working on, but written in C. The code is very messy and a few things have been modified before being dumped on GitHub.
 The updates I push to GitHub may be few and far between.

-My current "to-do list" (from what I can remember, at least) is as follows:
-* Add an entity struct that contains groups of renderables.
+List of features to be implemented:
 * Clean up renderable struct and remove any unnecessary member variables.
 Currently the only real member variables I am not happy with are sprite and hudElement.
-* Entities should be grouped together with a camera somehow, e.g. through a scene.
+* Add an entity struct that contains groups of renderables.
-* Cameras should store a projection matrix, or a pointer to one.
-Or something.
-Maybe just move all the window size code from gfxProgram over?
+* Cameras should contain a pointer to a scene, and the render code should aim at rendering camera views.
-* Skeleton / skeletal animation files and file parsing.
 * Fix up render and space transform structures and unify all animation / interpolation code.
 * Sprites should use index buffer objects like models.
-* Sprites all share the exact same starting mesh now, maybe some optimizations can be made...?
+* Create file formats and loading code for the various skeleton structures, renderables, entities and scenes.
 * Create an asset handler.
-* Renderable / scene files and file parsing.
-* Clean up a large number of functions.
+* Create a proper framerate handler / state interpolator.

+List of queued tweaks:
+* Organize source files into folders.
+Eventually.
+* Generate a transformation matrix for sprites in rndrGenerateSprite().
+Don't use matrices, they should be unnecessary.
+* A number of functions need to be cleaned up.
+Look for comments starting with /**.
+* I still don't like passing allTextures into twLoad().
+* Phase out cVector.
-* Phase out SDL.
+* Phase out SDL?

 Download the bin folder if you want to give it a go.